A baseball, concert and amusement hotspot with a gorgeous 17th-century garden nearby

 How to Get There

 The closest station to Tokyo Dome is Korakuen Station on the Tokyo Metro Namboku Line.
 Many of the sightseeing spots in the area are also reached from Iidabashi Station.
-The JR Chuo Line, Chuo-Sobu Line, Tokyo Metro Namboku Line, Yurakucho Line, Toei Oedo Line, Tozai Line and Seibu-Ikebukuro Line all stop at Iidabashi.
+The JR Chuo Line, Chuo-Sobu Line, Tokyo Metro Namboku Line, Yurakucho Line, Toei Oedo Line, and Tozai Line all stop at Iidabashi.

 There's nothing quite like watching a baseball game live.
 Join other baseball fans and see the action first hand at Tokyo Dome , the home stadium of the Yomiuri Giants.
 With a seating capacity of 55,000, Tokyo Dome is also a coveted performing location for musicians.
 Hear your favorite artist, band or idol group live and celebrate with other fans.

 Adjacent to the multipurpose entertainment facility of Tokyo Dome is Tokyo Dome City, an amusement park designed for both children and adults.
 Among its attractions is Thunder Dolphin, a roller coaster that goes through a building.

 Pamper yourself at LaQua

 Also part of the Tokyo Dome entertainment complex is LaQua, a rest and relaxation center that offers one-of-a-kind shopping and dining experiences as well as a luxurious spa with natural hot springs.